Northeast (NE) Pickering Primer

 4. Environmental Impacts

-As mentioned earlier, Northeast Pickering is home to environmentally sensitive areas, including the headwaters of Carruthers Creek.
-Developing these lands could disrupt natural water flows, heightening the risk of downstream flooding by 77% and contributing to the pollution and destruction of local ecosystems—impacts that will directly affect Ajax and surrounding communities.
-(See Resource #1 below)
+Northeast Pickering is home to environmentally sensitive areas, including the headwaters of Carruthers Creek.
+Developing these lands could disrupt natural water flows, potentially increasing the risk of downstream flooding by up to 77%.
+This disruption could also contribute to pollution and the degradation of local ecosystems—impacts that would directly affect Ajax and surrounding communities (See Resource #1 below).

-Moreover, this development would also result in the loss of valuable farmland.
 With only 7.3% of Canada's land being arable, much of it located in Southern Ontario, protecting this farmland is essential to ensuring long-term food security.
-Currently, 318 acres of Ontario farmland are lost every day to urban sprawl, a significant concern for the future of local agriculture and sustainability.
+Alarmingly, 318 acres of Ontario farmland are lost every day to urban sprawl, raising significant concerns for the future of local agriculture and sustainability.

 OPPORTUNITY COST FOR RESIDENTS OF DURHAM REGION